AhmadHussain792/Image-Captioning-AI/README.md

 User-Friendly Interface: The app uses Gradio to provide a simple and intuitive interface for interacting with the AI model.

 # Requirements
-The python version I used and the python libraries are all mentioned in the reuirements.txt file
+The python version I used and the python libraries are all mentioned in the "REQUIREMENTS.TXT" file

 # Code Overview
 The necessary libraries are imported